chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 ## What is capability sandboxing?

-Capability Sandboxing is the act of defining roles so well that you can consider them a contract and enabling the system to ensure role created automation stays within the confines of the contract.
+Capability Sandboxing is the act of defining roles so well that you can consider them to be a contract and enabling the system to ensure role created automation stays within the confines of the contract.

-## What are the most important pieces of the chuck-stack?
+## What are the most important pieces of the chuck-stack application framework?

 The two most important pieces of the chuck-stack application are workflow and attributes.